swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 We've aimed for parity with the most relevant `Sequence` functions.
 There may be others that are worth adding in a future proposal.

 API which uses a time argument must be coordinated with the discussion about `Executor` as part of the [structured concurrency proposal](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md).

+We would like a `first` property, but properties cannot currently be `async` or `throws`.
+Discussions are ongoing about adding a capability to the language to allow effects on properties.
+If those features become part of Swift then we should add a `first` property to `AsyncSequence`.

 ### AsyncSequence Builder